 The Cat Class (VME-3002) is a 3 credit online undergraduate course designed for students planning careers in Veterinary Medicine or Veterinary Technical Programs.

-For the Fall semester of 2021, class will run from August 23rd-December 8TH.
+For the Summer semester, class will run from May 9TH-August 5TH.

 Students that take the class will be introduced to a number of topics, including urology, endocrinology, reproduction, nutrition, and health of the cat.